Myles Garrett is ready to prove to Cleveland and the NFL he was worthy of being the # 1 pick once his foot heals.

 Remember how Von Miller, also out of Texas A&M, led the way for Denver earning Peyton Manning his 2nd Super Bowl ring while earning himself a Super Bowl MVP.
 He's got that type of potential.
 For your fun, info and enjoyment, watch him with Von Miller on YouTube in Back to Campus.

 Overall, the Browns did well in the 2017 draft and they put an emphasis on continuing to fix their defense while building for the future.
-Their defense in 2016 was hand-downs terrible; 452 points allowed and finished 31st overall.
+Their defense in 2016 was hand-downs terrible allowing 452 points allowed = to 28.25 per game.

 They also drafted Jabrill Peppers, the versatile Michigan S / CB / LB / Kick Returner and TE David Njoku out of University of Miami with the 25th & 29th respective picks in Round 1.
 The surprise pick was QB DeShone Kizer (Notre Dame) with the 52nd pick of the 2nd Round.
 Who many believe has plenty of upside to go with an arm and size.